ballet/ballet/docs/contributor_guide.rst

       For a full tutorial on feature engineering in Ballet, check out the separate :doc:`Feature Engineering Guide <./feature_engineering_guide>`.

+   Only the Python packages thare are existing dependencies of the project can be used in feature engineering.
+Otherwise, if the feature were to be accepted, then the feature engineering pipeline would break due to a missing dependency.
+Usually, the dependencies of a Ballet project are the core ``ballet`` package and its own dependencies.
+You can see all installed dependencies by running ``pip freeze`` from within the virtual environment.
+If you must use a package that is not currently a dependency, first install it locally and ensure that the feature you develop using that dependency is satisfactory.
+Then before submitting the feature, submit a separate PR that adds the dependency to the ``install_requires`` key of the project's ``setup.py`` file.
+You can also do this from the GitHub UI by pressing "edit" on the ``setup.py`` file.
+A maintainer will manually review your PR and must merge it before you submit your feature.

+.. _test your feature:

-#.
-Test your feature.
-Observe later in this guide that when you submit your feature, there will be
-   four separate validation steps.
+4. Test your feature.
+Observe later in this guide that when you submit your feature, there will be four separate validation steps.
 In your local development environment, you can check two of
    them: whether the feature you have written satisfies the "feature API", and whether the feature contributes positively to the ML performance of the feature engineering pipeline.